BBC Radio Stoke: Overview

+Technical

+Radio Stoke transmits on 94.6 MHz FM from the 140 ft Alsagers Bank transmitter, which is two miles west of Newcastle-under-Lyme, close to the M6.
+The signal is clear in most of the area, except in some parts of the Staffordshire Moorlands (Cheadle in particular) and Stafford (which has its own relay).

-The 104.1 MHz frequency is heard in Stafford and the transmitter is on the roof of the County Education building in the town.
+The 104.1 MHz FM frequency is heard in Stafford and the transmitter is on the roof of the County Education building in the town.

 DAB signals come from the Stoke & Stafford 12D multiplex from Alsagers Bank, Pye Green (near Hednesford), Sutton Common (between Congleton and Macclesfield in Cheshire), and Tick Hill (strongest power, south-east of the junction of the A520 and A52 near the Foxfield Steam Railway between Cookshill and Godleybrook).
 The Sideway transmitter is right next to the A500 D Road, just south of the A50 junction.

-Signal 1 (102.6 MHz) and Radio Stoke (94.6 MHz) are clear in most of the area except in some parts of the Staffordshire Moorlands (Cheadle in particular) and Stafford (which has its own relays).
+The station also broadcasts on Freeview TV channel 715 in the BBC West Midlands and BBC North West regions and streams online via BBC Sounds.

+FM tuning details

 Programming

-Local programming is produced and broadcast from the BBC's Stoke-on-Trent studios from 6am – 10pm each day.
+Local programming is produced and broadcast from the BBC's Stoke-on-Trent studios from 6 a.m. to 10 p.m. each day.

-The station's late show, airing from 10pm-1am, originates from BBC Radio WM in Birmingham.
+The station's late show, airing from 10 p.m. to 1 a.m., originates from BBC Radio WM in Birmingham.

-During the station's downtime, BBC Radio Stoke simulcasts overnight programming from BBC Radio 5 Live and BBC Radio London.
+During the station's downtime, BBC Radio Stoke simulcasts overnight programming from BBC Radio 5 Live.